alejobarrera28/ChatbotAPI/README.md

 npm run start
 ```

-The application should now be running on the default port (e.g., `http://localhost:3000`).
+The application should now be running on the default port `http://localhost:3000`.

 ## Usage